Alban Berg

 Alban Maria Johannes Berg (/bɛərg/ BAIRG; /de-AT/; 9 February 1885 – 24 December 1935) was an Austrian composer of the Second Viennese School.
 His compositional style combined Romantic lyricism with the twelve-tone technique.
 Although he left a relatively small oeuvre, he is remembered as one of the most important composers of the 20th century for his expressive style encompassing "entire worlds of emotion and structure".

 Berg was born and lived in Vienna.
 He began to compose at the age of fifteen.
 He studied counterpoint, music theory and harmony with Arnold Schoenberg between 1904 and 1911, and adopted his principles of developing variation and the twelve-tone technique.
-Berg's major works include the operas Wozzeck (1924) and Lulu (1935, finished posthumously), the chamber pieces Lyric Suite and Chamber Concerto, as well as a Violin Concerto.
+Berg's major works include the operas Wozzeck (1914–1922) and Lulu (from 1928; finished posthumously), the chamber pieces Lyric Suite and Chamber Concerto, as well as a Violin Concerto.
 He also composed a number of songs (lieder).

+Berg died from sepsis in 1935.
 He is said to have brought more "human values" to the twelve-tone system; his works are seen as more "emotional" than those of Schoenberg.
 His music had a surface glamour that won him admirers when Schoenberg himself had few.

-Berg died from sepsis in 1935.